• Mental Health

 Grief counseling might be offered individually, in groups, or in families.
 It might be offered more informally through non-professional peer support (by someone who has experienced a similar loss) or pastoral counseling.
 It might also be offered more formally in a therapeutic way by a licensed counselor or psychologist.

-Examples of therapeutic interventions used in grief counseling are:12
+Examples of therapeutic techniques used in grief counseling include:12

 • Imaginal revisiting: the counselor asks the client to talk about the death of their loved one and they work together to identify and explore the parts of this event that the client finds hard to accept.
 They then work toward resolving these areas.